johnyeekim/codewars/README.md

 **Decription**
 <br>
 In the spirit of Kata as "structured practice for consistent improvement", this repo contains my Python Kata from Codewars.
-I have included comments as a personal reference and a method for learning the language.
+I have included comments as a personal reference and as a method for learning the language.

 **File Naming Convention**
 <br>
-[####]a represents my Kata solutions
+'[####]a <kataname>.py' represents my Kata solutions
 <br>
-[####]b represents Kata solutions from the community that are considered best practice.'
+'[####]b <kataname>.py' represents best practice Kata solutions from the community.'